jayelm/broader-metaphor/README.md

     python extract_elmo.py --cuda 0

 to extract ELMo embeddings (will download and cache the ELMo model) and save them to `features/elmo.npz`.
-A GPU and the `--cuda DEVICE_ID` flag is strongly recommended to speed up processing from several hours to an hour.
+A GPU and the `--cuda DEVICE_ID` flag is strongly recommended to speed up processing from several hours to an hour-ish.

 ## Citation